Workplace Violence Against Nurses

 The Joint Commission: Workplace Violence Prevention Resources

-As a private citizen, you are protected by laws about assault, battery, and other attacks on your person.
-You are within your rights to call the police on events of workplace violence, especially if your life or health are threatened, or you are physically attacked.
-It is likely your employer will not support you in this situation due to legal implications.
+• As a private citizen, you are protected by laws about assault, battery, and other attacks on your person.
+You are within your rights to call the police on events of workplace violence, especially if your life or health is threatened, or you are physically attacked.
+Your employer will likely not support you in this situation due to legal implications.
 It is best to ask your HR department and supervisory staff how these situations should be managed if they occur.

-Consult with a lawyer about your legal rights in situations on workplace violence and how to best manage them.
+• Consult with a lawyer about your legal rights in situations of workplace violence and how to best manage them.
 Be sure to bring scenarios, information on how your employer suggests dealing with these situations, and examples of violence you have seen or have experienced.

-Learn as much as you can about recognizing and managing workplace violence.
-Your employer may supply these courses, and if they don’t, it may be prudent to request them.
-Also, you can seek outside education and training on these topics including self-defense classes and crisis management courses.
+• Learn as much as you can about recognizing and managing workplace violence.
+Your employer may supply these courses; if they don’t, it may be prudent to request them.
+Also, you can seek outside education and training on these topics, including self-defense classes and crisis management courses.

-We all have inherent beliefs, perspectives, and feelings that can prevent us from acting in certain situations.
-Knowing yourself and understanding possible nuances within yourself that could be a detriment to you appropriately handling a situation of workplace violence could mean the difference between prevention and becoming a victim.
+• We all have inherent beliefs, perspectives, and feelings that can prevent us from acting in certain situations.
+Knowing yourself and understanding possible nuances within yourself that could derail your ability to handle a situation of workplace violence appropriately could mean the difference between prevention and becoming a victim.

 Ask yourself...